Exclusive - 'Don't panic,' Nigerian central bank head urges banks

 Emefiele ruled out a further devaluation of the naira NGN=D1 following two in the past year due to the collapse in oil revenues, insisting that its current level of 197 to the dollar would be held.

-"There will not be a devaluation because right now the currency is appropriately priced," he said, a day after Buhari said he did not think the naira should be further depreciated.
+"There will not be a devaluation because right now the currency is appropriately priced," he said.

 In a series of unconventional interventions to protect the naira, the bank has blocked access to foreign currency for the importation of 41 items ranging from soap and toothpicks to cement and private jets.